 Andrew Greaves has 'a very strong knowledge of the law and is able to provide practical and helpful advice' on construction arbitrations.

-Our GCC presence comprises offices in Dubai, Doha and Muscat and our lawyers are all long-term residents in the region.
+Our Middle East presence comprises offices in Dubai, Doha and Muscat and our lawyers are all long-term residents in the region.

 Our Dubai practice operates as a regional hub supporting clients with diverse business interests, both on the ground in the United Arab Emirates and across both the Gulf region and Africa.